Ali-Shir Nava'i: List of works

 Below is a list of Alisher Nava'i's works compiled by Suyima Gʻaniyeva, a senior professor at the Tashkent State Institute of Oriental Studies.

 Badoe ul-Vasat (Marvels of Middle Age) – the third diwan of Nava'i's Hazoin ul-maoniy.
 It consists of 650 ghazals, one mustazod, two mukhammases, two musaddases, one tarjeband, one qasida, 60 qit'as, 10 chistons, and three tuyuks.
 Overall, Badoe ul-Vasat has 740 poems and is 5,420 verses long.
 It was compiled between 1492 and 1498.

 Waqfiya – a documentary work by Nava'i.
 He wrote it under the pen name Fāni in 1481.
 Waqfiya depicts the poet's life, spiritual world, dreams, and unfulfilled desires.
 Waqfiya is an important source of information about the social and cultural life in the 15th century.

 Layli wa Majnun (Layli and Majnun) – the third dastan in the Khamsa.
 It is about a man mad with love.
 Layli wa Majnun is divided into 36 chapters and is 3,622 verses long.
 It was written in 1484.

 Lison ut-Tayr – an epic poem that is an allegory for the man's need to seek God.
 The story begins with the birds of the world realizing that they are far from their king and need to seek him.
 They begin the long and hard journey with many complaints, but a wise bird encourages them through admonishment and exemplary stories.
 Nava'i wrote Lison ut-Tayr under the pen name Fāni between 1498 and 1499.
 The poem is 3,598 verses long.
-In the introduction, the author notes that he wrote this poem as a response to Farid ud-Din Attar's Mantiq-ut Tayr.
+In the introduction, the author notes that he wrote this poem as a response to Attar of Nishapur's Mantiq-ut Tayr.

 Majolis un-Nafois – Nava'i's tazkira (anthology).
 Written in 1491–92, the anthology was completed with additions in 1498.
 It consists of eight meeting reports and has much information about some poets of Nava'i's time.
 Overall, in Majolis un-Nafois Nava'i wrote about 459 poets and authors.
 The work was translated three times into Persian in the 16th century.
 It has also been translated into Russian.

 Mahbub ul-Qulub – Nava'i's work written in 1500, a year before his death.
 Mahbub ul-Qulub consists of an introduction and three main sections.
 The first part is about status and the duties of different social classes; the second part is about moral matters; the third, final part contains advice and wise sayings.
 Mahbub ul-Qulub has been translated into Russian.
 Some of the stories contained within this work originate from the Sanskrit book Kathāsaritsāgara which has, for example, the “Story of King Prasenajit and the Brāhman who lost his Treasure”.

 Mezon ul-Avzon – Nava'i's work about Persian and Turkic aruz.
 Mezon ul-Avzon was written in 1490.

 Minhoj un-Najot (The Ways of Salvation) – the fifth poem in the Persian collection of poems Sittai zaruriya (The Six Necessities).
 Minhoj un-Najot is 138 verses long.
 It was written in response to Khaqani's and Ansori's triumphal poems.